-Thasunda Brown Duckett

-President and CEO, TIAA
+Thasunda Brown Duckett President and CEO, TIAA

-Ms. Duckett has been President and Chief Executive Officer of TIAA, since 2021.
+Ms. Duckett has served as President and Chief Executive Officer of TIAA since 2021.
 From 2016 to 2021, she was Chief Executive Officer, Consumer Banking at JPMorgan Chase & Co.
 From 2013 to 2016, she was Chief Executive Officer, Chase Auto Finance, and from 2004 to 2013 she held a number of positions at JPMorgan Chase & Co., including National Retail Sales Executive for Chase Home Lending.
 From 1996 to 2004, she held various roles including Director, Emerging Markets at Fannie Mae.

-Ms. Duckett serves on the Board of Directors of Brex and Nike, Inc. She is also a member of the Dean's Council of Baylor University Hankamer School of Business, the Board of Visitors of the University of Houston, and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+Ms. Duckett has served on the Board of Directors of Nike, Inc. since 2019 and of Brex since 2022.
+She is a Trustee of the Economic Club of New York and is a member of the boards of the Children's Learning Centers of Fairfield County, National Medal of Honor Museum Foundation, Robert F. Kennedy Human Rights, Sesame Workshop, and the Otis and Rosie Brown Foundation, which board she also chairs.
+She is also a member of the Dean's Council of Baylor University Hankamer School of Business, and of the Board of Visitors of the University of Houston.
 She holds a Bachelor's degree in Finance and Marketing from the University of Houston and an M.B.A. from Baylor University.